 Mayor Buttigieg served as an intelligence officer in the U.S. Navy Reserve.
 As mayor, he took a leave of absence in 2014 to serve in Afghanistan for a seven-month deployment.
 He remained a lieutenant in the Navy Reserve until 2017.

-Below is Mayor Buttigieg’s record and public positions on issues important to the Jewish community.
+Below is former Mayor Buttigieg’s record and public positions on issues important to the Jewish community.

-During an event in Iowa in August 2019, Mayor Buttigieg said that President Trump’s official recognition of Israel’s sovereignty over the Golan Heights was an “intervention in Israeli domestic politics” and that “the president used U.S. foreign policy to put a thumb on the scale for right-wing allies within Israeli domestic politics.”
+During an event in Iowa in August 2019, former Mayor Buttigieg said that President Trump’s official recognition of Israel’s sovereignty over the Golan Heights was an “intervention in Israeli domestic politics” and that “the president used U.S. foreign policy to put a thumb on the scale for right-wing allies within Israeli domestic politics.”
 Mayor Buttigieg added that “there are very legitimate Israeli security concerns,” but that he would have “had this be part of a negotiated discussion.”

 Mayor Buttigieg declared in June 2019 that he would reenter the Iran nuclear deal if he is elected President, arguing that the agreement made the U.S. safer and that getting out of it contributed to instability in the Middle East.
 He stated that “whatever its imperfections, the Iran deal was perhaps as close to a true ‘art of the deal’ as it gets.”